 It’s great for that “mid-range” user, who wants to advance and grow but is working on a team of one (or two to three).

 Sprout Social is the most expensive, so it’s worth giving Hootsuite a try before moving up to this dashboard.

-That said, it is the best option for slightly larger businesses with a big online presence.
-It offers the best and most tools for not only monitoring account activity, but also providing an excellent user experience for those who follow your social media accounts.
+That said, it is the best option for slightly larger businesses with a significant online presence.
+It offers the best and most tools for not only monitoring account activity but also providing an excellent user experience for those who follow your social media accounts.

 Which platform(s) do you use for social media?
 Will you give a different dashboard a try moving forward